-Important Dates for the O'Donle family
+Early History of the O'Donle family

 This web page shows only a small excerpt of our O'Donle research.
 Another 68 words (5 lines of text) covering the years 1571, 1602, 1601, 1602, 1575 and 1608 are included under the topic Early O'Donle History in all our PDF Extended History products and printed products wherever possible.

 O'Donle Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the O'Donle family name revealed numerous spelling variations, including O Donnell, O'Donald, O'Donle, O'Donall, O'Donnell and others.